Homeowners Association Fees

 If you’re considering buying a condo or townhome, you may have heard about Homeowners Association fees.
 But what’s the purpose of an HOA, how much will you pay for dues and does your HOA cover insurance?
 We’ll cover it all and more.

-Homeowners Association fees are very common if you live in a condo.
+Homeowners Association fees are very common if you live in a condo or housing development.
 HOAs are responsible for collecting monthly or annual fees from each resident (including you!) which go into a “reserve” of money.
 This collection of funds is intended to help keep the building you share looking and working beautifully all year long.
-Some of the money goes into regular maintenance like lawn care and garbage collection, but other amounts are saved for special projects like repaving the parking lot, repairing the roof, or fixing a pesky broken elevator.
+Some of the HOA dues go into regular maintenance like lawn care and garbage collection, but other amounts are saved for special projects like repaving the parking lot, repairing the roof or fixing a pesky broken elevator.

 So how exactly are HOA fees determined?
 Let’s take a closer look.

 HOA fees don't have to be complicated.
 Here are some basics to help get you in the know and better understand what you're paying for:

 Price.
 The more upscale the building or neighborhood, the higher the fees are likely to be.

 Upgrades.
 If you live in a condo and it needs a new roof, new parking lot, improved HVAC system or hallway decor, those costs will come from the HOA’s reserves.

 Special cases.
 If there isn’t enough money in the reserves, you and your fellow residents could have to pay a special assessment fee if the association approves a project through a vote.